corda/corda-solutions/bn-apps/ledger-sync/design/design.md

 Design a reference implementation of CorDapp, which would allow BN members to recover their states and transactions from each other.

 In-scope:
 * Recovery of states and transactions by a BN member from other members.
+This would include states, belonging to the node's well-known identity as well its confidential identities, which other parties are aware of.

 Non-goals:
-* Recovery of confidential identities.
+* Recovery of confidential keypairs.
 * Recovery of self-issued, not transacted or transacted only with yourself `OwnableStates`.
 * Recovery of flow checkpoints.
 * Recovery of the well-known keypair.